gaurav-gaurav/gaurav-gaurav.github.io/_pages/about.md

 He received his **PhD** in Electrical Engineering from the **Indian Institute of Technology (IIT) Kanpur** under the supervision of **Prof. Laximdar Behera**, where his research focused on sample-efficient reinforcement learning under sparse rewards and partial observability.
 His work develops learning frameworks that combine structured generalization, autonomous exploration, and perception-aware control to improve the robustness and scalability of embodied agents.

-His research spans the full simulation-to-real pipeline, including algorithm design, large-scale simulation experiments, and deployment on real robotic systems such as Flexiv Rizon-4 and UR10 manipulators.
+His research spans the full simulation-to-real pipeline, including algorithm design, large-scale simulation experiments, and deployment on real robotic systems such as **Flexiv Rizon-4 and UR10 manipulators**.
 His work has been published in leading machine learning and robotics venues, including **TMLR, AAMAS, ICASSP, and IEEE IRC**.

 **Research interests**
 - Reinforcement Learning for Robotics